Celtic musical traditions continue to evolve in Ireland, Scotland, Brittany,

 from which Fiona Ritchie produced her weekly program

 of music and cultural heritage from studios at the foothills of the Scottish

-Fiona Ritchie meets the legendary singer and song collector from Northern Ireland to chat about the connections between Scotland, Ireland and Appalachia, with plenty of time for a song or three.
+Fiona Ritchie meets the legendary singer and song collector from Northern Ireland to chat about the connections between Scotland, Ireland and Appalachia, with plenty of time for some songs from Len’s long career.

 The Carrying Stream